gchatz22/struts-site/source/security/index.md

 ### Resource Isolation Using Fetch Metadata

 Fetch Metadata is a mitigation against common cross origin attacks such as Cross-Site Request Forgery (CSRF).
 It is a web platform security feature designed to help servers defend themselves against cross-origin attacks based on the preferred resource isolation policy.
 The browser provides information about the context of an HTTP request in a set of `Sec-Fetch-*` headers.
-This allows the server processing the request to make decisions on whether the request should be accepted or rejected based on the preferred resource isolation policy.
+This allows the server processing the request to make decisions on whether the request should be accepted or rejected based on the available resource isolation policies.

 A Resource Isolation  Policy prevents the resources on a server from being requested by external websites.
 This policy can be enabled for all endpoints of the application or the endpoints that are meant to be loaded in a cross-site context can be exempted from applying the policy.
 Read more about Fetch Metadata and resource isolation [here](https://web.dev/fetch-metadata/).